trailofbits/pasta/README.md

 # PASTA

+PASTA is a C++ and Python library that abstracts the Clang compiler toolchain, and provides detailed access to compilation artifacts using APIs that mirror those available in Clang.
+PASTA tries to achieve the following goals:

+  * Provide a baseline set of APIs that is relatively stable and does not require someone to actually depend directly on Clang or LLVM headers/libraries, thus enabling a substantially easier distribution model.

+  * Provide a nearly 1:1 correspondence between a C++ API and a Python API.
+The Python API should not be a second class citizen.
+Instead, it should be natural to use, and if additional performance is needed, then a user should be able to fairly directly translate their Python into C++ code.

+  * Provide additional information/access.
+Native Clang APIs do not provide detailed token information of any kind.
+One cannot ask for the tokens associated with an AST node, for example.
+PASTA attempts to resolve this, among other similar issues.

 ## Getting and Building the Code

 First, update aptitude and get install the baseline dependencies such is for